Photo of University Hall

 Profile

-Dr. Greenwood earned her BA and MA in Communication Studies from the California State University system and her PhD in Media Ecology from New York University.
+Dr. Greenwood (formerly Domine) earned her BA and MA in Communication Studies from the California State University system and her PhD in Media Ecology from New York University.
 Early in her career she worked as a media educator and technology consultant in the New York City Schools, which served as the basis of her first book (Rethinking Technology in Schools, 2009).
 Her early research focused on the uses of technology to renew schooling and promote democratic practices particularly through media literacy education and teacher preparation.

-Dr. Greenwood published her third book (Navigating Media Literacy: A Pedagogical Tour of Disneyland, 2020) to capture the attention of those who incorrectly assume media literacy is purely an academic exercise.
+Greenwood's third book (Navigating Media Literacy: A Pedagogical Tour of Disneyland, 2020) captures the attention of those who incorrectly assume media literacy is mere criticism; it can also be creative and constructive even while pulling back the veil on the Happiest Place on Earth.

 Specialization

 Dr. Greenwood's research intersects the fields of communication, education and technology with a particular emphasis on media literacy education.
 Broadly speaking, she is interested in how media technologies can support communicative and communal experiences among all learners (but especially adolescent learners).
 She also studies the growing need for health media literacy among all age groups.
+Recently she has explored the intersections of media ecology and permaculture design to achieve more balanced media ecosystems.

 Resume/CV